Government of Canada invests in ecosystems of support to help more women entrepreneurs succeed

-- WES programs complement our government's broader initiatives to help women, including measures on pay equity, more flexible parental leave and more affordable childcare.
+- WES programs complement our government's broader initiatives to advance gender equality.
+These initiatives include measures on pay equity, more flexible parental leave and more affordable child care.

 - Advancing gender equality has the potential to add $150 billion in incremental GDP to the Canadian economy by 2026.

-- Fewer than 16% of SMEs in Canada are majority women-owned.
+- Just 16% of SMEs in Canada are majority women-owned.